 Learn more about it here, discover the techniques, and use them as your weapon when needed.
 [Read: The biggest signs pointing to a toxic friend and how to move on]

 When dealing with aggressive or manipulative people, the grey rock method is used to communicate boringly.
 As the term “grey rock” suggests, those who use this strategy become as immobile as a rock when they use it.
 Avoiding interaction with the abusive individual may be a part of the strategy.

 Surprisingly, the grey rock method is not the product of academic study but a pretty unique idea by a blogger that goes by the name of “Skylar” that was published in this article.
 The term and the concept surrounding it were formed after a meaningful conversation with a stranger at a bar on the topic of narcissists and psychopaths.

 In a nutshell, the grey rock is a mental model.
 It allows the practitioner to understand the unique thought and behavioral patterns of unpleasant individuals such as narcissists, psychopaths, stalkers, drama queens, and gas lighters.

-You use that knowledge in coming up with effective ways to counter their negative effect on you.
-The grey rock method allows a person to deal with narcissists in their life without the emotional and mental cost of accustomed methods such as confrontation and avoidance.
+You use that knowledge in coming up with practical ways to counter their negative effect on you.
+The grey rock method allows a person to deal with narcissists in their life without the emotional and mental cost of accustomed strategies such as confrontation and avoidance.

-As mentioned, narcissists are like a cancerous tumor, feeding off its host while releasing poison to eventually wear down their target.
+As mentioned, narcissists are like cancerous tumors, feeding off their host while releasing poison to eventually wear down their target.
 Narcissists are addicted to drama and attention.
-They crave feeding off their heightened sense of self importance.
+They crave feeding off their heightened sense of self-importance.

 A narcissist is many things, but a narcissist is not stupid.
 Their affinity towards manipulation is a testament to their intelligent nature.
 Aside from being nefariously smart, they are also keen observers of people’s behavior.
 That is why people who opt for the usual ways of dealing with narcissists often fail in trying to free themselves from their influence.